Hypergeometric Functions over Finite Fields: Translation of Some Classical Results

-\begin{Remark} We note that from the Galois perspective, the $_3\mathbb P_2$ in \eqref{eq:pf-s-FF} corresponds to a 2-dimensional Galois representation that can be described using two Gr\"ossencharacters.
+In terms of Jacobi sums, \eqref{eq:pf-s-FF} can be written as \begin{Remark} We note that from the Galois perspective, the $_3\mathbb P_2$ in \eqref{eq:pf-s-FF} corresponds to a 2-dimensional Galois representation that can be described using two Gr\"ossencharacters.
 Furthermore, the additional term $-BD(-1)J(D\ol B, \ol A)$ is due to the additional term involving $\delta(1-\l)$ appearing in the third identity in Proposition \ref{prop: Greene's Euler and Pfaff}, together with formula \eqref{eq:delta}. \end{Remark} For further examples of evaluation formulas over finite fields, see \cite{Evans-Greene2, Greene, Greene-Stanton, McCarthy}.